RonakRoy/RonakRoy.github.io/portfolio/index.md

     page_url="/portfolio/brushlessmotor"
     image_path="/assets/images/portfolio/motor.png"
     subheader="Sep 2019 — Oct 2019"
-    description="As a part of my freshman year advising seminar, 6.A01, I designed and fabricated fully-functional DC motor I designed and fabricated from scratch."
+    description="As a part of my freshman year advising seminar, 6.A01, I designed and fabricated fully-functional brushless DC motor from scratch.
+It featured wire-wound electromagnetic coils, an outrunner-style rotor with embedded permanent magnets, and a custom electronics panel that enabled four-phase control."
 %}

 {% include card.html